 Here's our guide to all the important new cars at the Paris motor show you need to know about.
-The 2018 Mondial de l'Auto is labelled as the world's biggest car show by visitor numbers - drawing more than one million visitors, more than its European peers in Geneva or Germany; it is a biennial exhibition, alternating with the Frankfurt motor show in Germany.
+The 2018 Mondial de l'Auto was labelled as the world's biggest car show by visitor numbers - drawing more than one million visitors, more than its European peers in Geneva or Germany; it is a biennial exhibition, alternating with the Frankfurt motor show in Germany.

 The expo was first held in 1898 in the Jardin des Tuileries in the French capital and the last show in 2016 it attracted 1,072,697 visitors, including 10,000 journalists.
 It's massive, despite suffering a significant drop in exhibitor numbers this year.
 Keep reading for your essential guide to this year’s Mondial de l'Auto.

 Key cars at the 2018 Paris motor show

 Audi has revealed its new R8 GT3 Evo LMS racer, and it looks to be preview of company’s forthcoming flagship supercar.
 Ingolstadt revealed the last R8 in racing trim before the production version, and it looks to be doing the same this time round, too.
 Read our full story for all the info.

 Okay, so it’s not actually at the Paris motor show, but this story broke while we had decamped to the French capital.
 We’ve published pictures of the next Land Rover Defender testing around Land Rover HQ in Gaydon, and although it’s camouflaged, we can still see for the first time how JLR plans to replace its icon.
 And we now know it'll be launched in 2020 too.
 Get all the info here.

 The e-Legend Concept, which got its public unveiling at the Paris motor show, draws heavily on the 504 Coupe of 50 years ago, but also incorporates elements of US muscle cars.
 We think it looked great before – but it’s even better in the flesh.
 Read our guide to the concept here.